 Cash Reserves (\$) - For most organizations, this will be your savings account, other cash reserves or investments that are available to spend on general operations or programs.
+The

-The "reserve" will usually increase when there are excess revenues for the year, and decrease if there was a deficit.
+"reserve" will usually increase when there are excess revenues for the year and decrease if there was a deficit.
 This is more a year end accounting function than actual day to day activity.

-Catalog of State Financial Assistance (CSFA) - A statewide compendium of state projects that provide financial assistance to nonstate entities.
+Catalog of State Financial Assistance (CSFA) - A statewide compendium of state projects that provide financial assistance to non-state entities.
 As the basic reference source for state projects, the primary purpose of the Catalog is to assist users with obtaining general information on state projects and identifying state projects that meet specific objectives.
 State projects are cataloged by agency and are assigned a Catalog of State Financial Assistance (CSFA) number for easy referencing.
-The General Program Support CSFA number is 45.061.